Toronto-gauge railways: Streetcar usage

 The Toronto Street Railway created the Toronto streetcar system opening its first horsecar line in 1861.
 It also created the broad Toronto gauge to allow horse-drawn wagons and carriages to use the inside of the rail for a smoother ride through muddy, unpaved streets.
 The gauge also had the effect of precluding the movement of standard-gauge freight cars along streetcar lines.
-When its franchise ended in 1891, the Toronto Railway Company took over the system and replaced horse-drawn streetcars with electric trams; it continued the use of Toronto gauge.
-Because the TRC refused to service neighbouring areas annexed by the City of Toronto, the City created the Toronto Civic Railways in 1911 to serve those areas.
+When its franchise ended in 1891, the Toronto Railway Company (TRC) took over the system and replaced horse-drawn streetcars with electric trams; it continued the use of Toronto gauge.
+Because the TRC refused to service neighbouring areas annexed by the City of Toronto, the City created the Toronto Civic Railways (TCR) in 1911 to serve those areas.
 TCR lines, clustered in the west end, east end and mid-town, were not interconnected.
-To move streetcars between carhouses, the TCR used the tracks of the TRC, which is one reason the City chose Toronto gauge for the TCR.
+To move streetcars between carhouses, the TCR used the tracks of the TRC, which is one reason that the City chose Toronto gauge for the TCR.
 The other reason is that when the TRC franchise ended in 1921, the City wanted to merge the two systems.
 There were no permanent links between the tracks of the TCR and TRC; temporary track was laid at night when the TCR needed to transfer streetcars.
-When the TRC's franchise ended in 1921, the TTC acquired both the TRC and the TCR and amalgamated the two systems, permanently linking their tracks.
+When the TRC franchise ended in 1921, the TTC acquired both the TRC and the TCR and amalgamated the two systems, permanently linking their tracks.